bailknight1/SpriteEffect/README.md

 - **Show Sprite Options**: Expands the sprite's option folder.
   - **Sprite GrayScale:** Converts the sprite color to black and white.
     - **0~1 Slider:** full color(0) to Black and white(1).
-    - **Anim:** Adjusts the black and white level over time using an animation curve.
+    - **Use AnimCurve:** Adjusts the black and white level over time using an animation curve.
   - **Sprite Brightness:** Adjusts the brightness of the sprite.
     - **0~10 Slider:** Black(0) to very bright(10) (default brightness 1).
-    - **Anim:** Adjusts the brightness level over time using an animation curve.
+    - **Use AnimCurve:** Adjusts the brightness level over time using an animation curve.
-  - **Luminance Mask:** Masks the area to be brightened using a luminance mask.
+    - **Use Luminance Mask:** Masks the area to be brightened using a luminance mask.
   - **Sprite Tint Color:** Multiply color on a sprite.
     - **Color Picker:** Selects the color to multiply.
 When using an animation curve, it operates in gradient mode.
-    - **Anim:** Adjusts the color over time using an animation curve.
+    - **Use AnimCurve:** Adjusts the color over time using an animation curve.
-    - **Luminance Mask:** Masks the area to be multiplied with a luminance mask.
+    - **Use Luminance Mask:** Masks the area to be multiplied with a luminance mask.
   - **Sprite Cutout:** Cuts off a sprite below a certain transparency level, based on the color alpha value of the sprite renderer.
     - **Texture:** Cutout mask texture (R channel only).
     - **Tile & Offset:** Cutout mask texture tile & offset.